-There will be one paper of two hours duration of 80 marks and Internal Assessment of practical work carrying 20 marks.
+There will be one paper of one and a half-hours duration of 80 marks and Internal Assessment of practical work carrying 20 marks.

 The paper will be divided into two sections, Section I (40 marks) and Section II (40 marks).